 Visit the Cloth Hall in Ieper

-The Cloth Hall is one of Belgium’s most iconic buildings and arguably the most beautiful historic site, and it is located in the city of Ieper (also known as Ypres).
+The Cloth Hall is one of Belgium’s most historic buildings and arguably the most beautiful historic site, and it is located in the city of Ieper (also known as Ypres).

 This massive Gothic building was once used as a market hall for the sale of cloth and after artillery fire destroyed the city of Ypres during World War I, the original structure was totally destroyed.
 Between 1933 and 1967, the Cloth Hall was rebuilt brick by brick to its ancient state.
 The Cloth Hall, which measures 125m in length and has a 70m-high belfry tower, is a testament to the medieval trade city’s importance and wealth.